 The yogurt is made without artificial sweeteners and it’s non-GMO.
 Whole milk will carry a load of saturated fat.
 The plain variety manages to keep sugars low at six grams per serving.

-Brown Cow Maple Cream Top Whole Milk Yogurt, $1.10 on Instacart
+Brown Cow Maple Cream Top Whole Milk Yogurt, price & availability varies from Instacart

 You prefer yogurt remains (organic) yogurt.